Lake Como Facts

 It’s depth varies significantly from place to place.
 Overall, though, it possesses an average depth equaling roughly 505 ft (154 m).
 In some spots, however, its depths plunge much further.
-In fact, a few locations withing its boundaries dip down to up to 1,394 ft (425 m).
+In fact, a few locations withing its boundaries dip as much as 1,394 ft (425 m).

 These all combine to provide the dazzling formation known as Lake Como with yet one more astonishing physical attribute.
 Taken together, these multiple measurements provide the amazing body of water with a total water volume of 5.4 cubic mi (22.5 cubic km)!